 When I polled my Instagram following about their concerns for family photos, 70% of people said that they were concerned about their own appearance.
-It’s natural to be concerned when stepping in front of the camera, but I believe it’s a roadblock of self-deprecation that needs to break.
+It’s natural to be concerned about how to feel confident for your family photos, but I want to see this roadblock of self-deprecation break.
 Over the years, I’ve heard all of the following phrases from women, mostly moms, about their hesitancy to schedule family photos.

 And then I got this message in my DM’s and it hit a nerve.